 - MWsl = slug weight, kg/L (ppg).

-As a general rule, the slug should be mixed to maintain a minimum of 2 stands of dry pipe.
+Generally, the slug should be mixed to maintain a minimum of 2 stands of dry pipe.
 It is important to accurately displace the slug to the pipe.
 In this manner, the Driller will know the weight, depth, and height of the slug during the trip.

 If unsure of the overbalance, consideration should be given to conducting a short round trip.
-Once back on the bottom, the overbalance can be assessed from the level of the trip gas at the bottoms up.
+Once back on the bottom, the overbalance can be assessed from the level of the trip gas at the bottom up.

 If the hole does not take the correct amount of fluid at any stage in the trip, a flow check should be carried out.
 If the flow check indicates no flow and the cause of the discrepancy cannot be accounted for at the surface, the string should be returned to the bottom while paying particular attention to displacement volumes.
 After circulating bottoms up, it may be necessary to increase the mud weight before restarting the trip out of the hole.
 If the flow check is positive, the well should be shut-in procedures according to the procedure indicated in the standing orders.
 Subsequent action will be dependent upon the conditions at the rig site.